cu-psych-computing/cu-psych-comp-tutorial/content/tutorials/python/1-r2python-translation/2-intro-programming.md

 ```

+    [5, 6, 7, 8]

 ```python
 stringList = ['avocado', 'mango', 'papaya'] stringList
 ```

+    ['avocado', 'mango', 'papaya']

 Caution!
-While in R, all items in a vector have to be the same data type, in python, lists can mix data types.
-Usually, we don't really want to do this, so it is good to be careful
+While in R, all items in a vector have to be the same data type, in Python, lists can mix data types.
+Usually, we don't really want to do this, so it is good to be careful.

 ```python